Accredited Member Level

 ENROLL IN SPECIALTY STUDIES COURSE

-- Complete and submit the Accredited Member application with accompanying fee
+- Complete and submit the SAS Accredited Member application with accompanying fee

 Additional Requirements for Accredited Member Level